NorbertCode/SFML-Game-Engine/README.md

   - Textures
   - Fonts
   - .txt files
-- A text manage
+- A text manager
 - 2D Collision detection (showcased in the example state)
-- An FPS counter, which you can turn on or off using the config file.
+- An FPS counter, which you can turn on and off using the config file.
 - Some basic math and input methods, like:
   - Randomizing a number
   - Returning the centralized position